qmk/qmk_firmware/docs/feature_combo.md

 By defining `COMBO_MUST_PRESS_IN_ORDER` combos only activate when the keys are pressed in the same order as they are defined in the key array.

 ## Per Combo Timing, Holding, Tapping and Key Press Order
-combo_index
-For each combo, it is possible to configure the time window it has to pressed in, if it needs to be held down, if it needs to be tapped, or if its keys needs to be pressed in order.
+For each combo, it is possible to configure the time window it has to pressed in, if it needs to be held down, if it needs to be tapped, or if its keys need to be pressed in order.

-For example, tap-only combos are useful if any (or all) of the underlying keys is a Mod-Tap or a Layer-Tap key.
+For example, tap-only combos are useful if any (or all) of the underlying keys are mod-tap or layer-tap keys.
 When you tap the combo, you get the combo result.
 When you press the combo and hold it down, the combo doesn't activate.
 Instead the keys are processed separately as if the combo wasn't even there.

 In order to use these features, the following configuration options and functions need to be defined.
 Coming up with useful timings and configuration is left as an exercise for the reader.